The Cheaters (1945 film): Production

 The original story by Frances Hyland and Albert Ray was written in 1941 as a vehicle for Binnie Barnes, a comedian known for supporting roles at major studios and leading roles for "low-rent" studios like Republic.
 The Cheaters was bought by Paramount as a comeback vehicle for John Barrymore and Carole Lombard, but was shelved and later recast after the deaths of both stars; ultimately, the story was sold to Republic Pictures.
 At a time when the studio specialized in low-budget westerns, it was an odd choice for Republic to take on a "screwball comedy".
-Many of the stars had to be borrowed from other studios, including Schildkraut, a legendary silent film star.
+Many of the stars had to be borrowed from other studios, including Schildkraut, a legendary stage and silent film star.
 Principal photography for the production ran from February 1 to mid-March 1945.

 Reception

 The unnamed critic for The New York Times gave The Cheaters a scathing review:

 Republic wasn't kidding when it titled the vapid little film which it delivered yesterday to the Gotham "The Cheaters."
 It's a swindle, all right. ... the whole thing is trashy—just a compound of witless platitudes.
 And several good actors are wasted in it.

 In a later review, film critic and historian Leonard Maltin was much more charitable: "Excellent cast in enjoyable tale of wealthy family of snobs humanized by downtrodden actor they invite for Christmas dinner."